-Support vulnerable community members
+Support vulnerable community members through a strength-based approach

 While in the majority the Waverley community is well-resourced, the LGA is also home to vulnerable community members, many made more so by the impact of the COVID pandemic.
 New or temporary residents may have difficulty accessing government supports; have limited English or understanding of Australian norms, services and practices when in trouble.
 Vulnerable groups identified by the community include international students, backpackers, gig workers with insecure employment, isolated elderly people, people with disability and those experiencing domestic or family violence.